QuiqueMartinez/Unity3DRainbowECS/README.md

 # Unity3DRainbowECS
 Simple study of Unity3D ECS.

-Bare example of Unity's Data-Oriented Technology Stack (DOTS).
-Consists of a cube containing by default an array of 60x60x60 water dropplets.
-According to the light source direction and the camera position, every dropplet will scattter a color to the camera.
-The contribution of all of these dropplets is seen by the observer as a rainbow.
+This is a basic example of Unity's Data-Oriented Technology Stack (DOTS).
+It consists of a cube containing an array of 60x60x60 water droplets.
+Depending on the light source direction and the camera position, each droplet will scatter a color to the camera.
+The combined contribution of all these droplets appears to the observer as a rainbow.

 Testing: 20 fps (216000 instances) on a I7-4770 @3.40 Geforce1080 Gtx